SoftPerfect Network Scanner

 These columns do not retrieve any information from remote devices.
 Instead, a virtual column takes a value from one or more real columns and optionally applies a regular expression to it.

-In this example we retrieve CPU Make/Model and then break it down to CPU Brand and CPU Frequency:
+In this example we retrieve CPU Make/Model and then break it down to CPU Gen and CPU Model:

 Virtual Columns